toke/toke.de/content/home.md

 Online ego of an coder, original throws shadow when light is on.

 I’m a software developer currently located in Karlsruhe (Germany).
 Most of my work is web, large dataset and database related.
 I’m a data geek.
+I also build Electronic devices, do 3D-Prints and interact with all kind of environments.

 I love [Python](http://www.python.org), [Perl](http://www.perl.org), [Go](http://golang.org),
 [IPFS](https://ipfs.io/), [CouchDB](http://couchdb.apache.org)